|

 items just

-laying around the house or stored in your garage that you
+laying around the house, in the basement or stored in your garage that you

 can auction off on eBay.
 You may not think that anyone would